JuliaData/JuliaDB.jl/docs/src/index.md

                      agg=agg_ohlcv, name=:quarter)
 ```

 First every value in dimension `1` is converted using the function `Dates.firstdayofquarter`, i.e. to the first day of the quarter that date falls in.
-Next, the values in the table which correspond to the same indices (e.g. all values for the GOOG stock in 1st quarter of 2010) are aggregated together using `agg`.
+Next, the values in the table which correspond to the same indices (e.g. all values for the GOOGL stock in 1st quarter of 2010) are aggregated together using `agg`.

 # Permuting dimensions